Prapti-T/django-library-app/README.md

 # django-library-app
-Django web application for library go to the other branch for code.
+Django web application for library.
+Go to the other branch for code.